pkt-cash/pkt-docs/docs/units.md

 become `4.555555553`.

-If you wish to perform analytical accounting, it is recommended that you deal exclusively in atomic units, represented as a uint64, and only represent PKT for display purposes.
+If you wish to perform analytical accounting, it is recommended that you deal exclusively in atomic units, represented as an int64, and only represent PKT for display purposes.